 Please refer to the Wiki on our website for instructions on how to organize a fundraiser and section 7 of this document for more information.
-There are also multiple fundraising ideas listed on the Forums.

-3.1.6.1 Patron drive
+3.2.7.
+Patron Drive

 Sponsorship from businesses is an easy way to raise money, and a great way to get out the word about FIRST Team 1511 and FIRST Robotics!
-Each new student will be expected to EITHER visit 5 businesses, OR get \$500 in donations towards the patron book.
+Each new student will be expected to EITHER visit 5 businesses OR get \$500 in donations towards the patron book.
 Returning students must visit 10 businesses or get \$750 in donations.

 Every additional \$100 raised in the patron drive can be used as a credit toward any deficiency in your achievements.